-Royal College (2007) Position Scientific Paper 5: King, Bartlett 2006 (Ref 12) Legal " We do not know whether gay male, same recognition sex relationships are less enduring because of of civil something intrinsic to being male or a gay male, partnerships the gay male subculture that encourages multiple seems likely partners, or a failure of social recognition of their to stabilise relationships.
-The ' social experiment' that civil same-sex unions provide will enable us to disentangle the relationships health and social effects of this complex question"
+Royal College (2007) Position Scientific Paper 5: King, Bartlett 2006 (Ref 12) Legal recognition of civil partner- ships seems likely to stabilise same- sex relationships "We do not know whether gay male, same sex relationships are less enduring because of something intrinsic to being male or a gay male, the gay male subculture that encourages multiple partners, or a failure of social recognition of their relationships.
+The 'social experiment' that civil unions provide will enable us to disentangle the health and social effects of this complex question"

 He looks to the 'social experiment' of civil unions to provide some answers.
 For many people, of course, this is a social experiment too far and the risks inherent in what Professor King describes as 'this complex question' are too great and have not been thought through.

 After all the discussion of possible reasons for the short duration of same-sex relationships, a fair summary of the science would seem to be 'we don't know'.